Stablecoins: Survivorship, Transactions Costs and Exchange Microstructure: Collateral: Stablecoins v. Money Market Funds

 \subsection{TrueUSD}

 TrueUSD provides real-time reports on the state of their collateral through the fintech firm Armanino.\footnote{\url{https://www.armaninollp.com/software/trustexplorer/real-time-audit/}} At the time I first tried to retrieve the report in March 2021, the auditing firm supplied a ``ripcord" message, indicating that they had not been able to verify the collateral for more than 72 hours.
-In private communication with Armanino, I received the following reply: "TrueUSD was sold to a 3rd-party and therefore the AT-C 205 reporting has ceased until the new owners have completed the onboarding process.
+In private communication with Armanino, I received the following reply: ``TrueUSD was sold to a 3rd-party and therefore the AT-C 205 reporting has ceased until the new owners have completed the onboarding process.
 All other TrueCurrencies are still owned by TrustToken and have live TrueCurrencies."\footnote{Communication between the author and Patrick Clancy, Senior Manager for Strategic Growth, March 8, 2021.}

 Since at least early June 2021, Armanino has resumed attestation reports of True USD.
-The report of June 15, 2021 states that the new owner of is Techteryx, Ltd. based in Shenzhen.
-As for collateral, the audit states: "The USD balance, held in escrow accounts in U.S.... and Hong Kong depository institutions, includes USD cash and cash equivalents that include short-term, highly liquid investments of sufficient credit quality that are readily convertible to known amounts of cash."
+The new owner of is Techteryx, Ltd. based in Shenzhen.
+As for collateral, the audit shows\footnote{\url{https://real-time-attest.trustexplorer.io/truecurrencies}} the balances are held in five banks, including First Digital (61\%) and Signature Bank (17\%).
+One hundred million dollars is in unnamed financial institutions.